SHROUDSOURAV/pwncollege/Playing With Programs/Dealing with Data/Study/Hex.md

 #### Cons

-- double the size of the data i.e each hex digit is a byte.
+- double the size of the data i.e. each hex digit is a byte.

 ```bash